Workers' Comp in Massachusetts: What You Need To Know

 These measures help you build a stronger case if your claim is denied.
 Letting your coworkers know about your injury when it happens can also create a better case if you end up needing witnesses.

-According to the DIA, half of worker’s comp claims in Massachusetts are denied by an employer or insurer.
+According to the DIA, half of workers' comp claims in Massachusetts are disputed or denied by an employer or insurer.
 If this happens, the DIA highly recommends getting a lawyer.

 Once you acquire a lawyer, they’ll work with you to file a claim with the DIA.
 You can also file one of these claims when you don’t get the benefits you think you’re entitled to.

 The DIA starts this process with basic negotiations among you, your employer, and the workers' comp insurance.
 If you don’t come to a resolution at that stage, the DIA will escalate the situation to informal legal proceedings and then a formal hearing.

 Phase two: Getting active medical treatment

 As you receive active medical care for your on-the-job illness or injury, your employer’s workers' comp insurance will provide the benefits they consider appropriate.